9 Muppets Kicked Off Sesame Street

 Perhaps the most famous of the retired Sesame Street Muppets is Roosevelt Franklin.
 Originally voiced by Matt Robinson, who portrayed the first Gordon on Sesame Street, Roosevelt was an African-American Muppet who had his own school (named Roosevelt Franklin Elementary School).
 He often taught the class important lessons about things such as the geography of Africa and how to avoid drinking poison.

 Parents wrote to the Children's Television Workshop to complain that Roosevelt was a negative stereotype of African-American children, citing his rowdy nature and the fact that his classes closely resembled after-school detention.
-Roosevelt only lasted from 1970-1975, but he has appeared in many Sesame Street books, and it was recently revealed that he will make an appearance in the background of an episode of Sesame Street in the upcoming 40th season.
+Roosevelt only lasted from 1970-1975, but he has appeared in many Sesame Street books.

 2. Harvey Kneeslapper